anyscale/madewithml.github.io/docs/courses/foundations/transformers.md

         return z
 ```

-!!! note
-    We decided to work with the pooled output, but we could have just as easily worked with the sequential output (encoder representation for each sub-token) and applied a CNN (or other decoder options) on top of it.
+> We decided to work with the pooled output, but we could have just as easily worked with the sequential output (encoder representation for each sub-token) and applied a CNN (or other decoder options) on top of it.

 ```python linenums="1"
 # Initialize model